sfi0zy/sfi0zy.github.io/_posts/2018-02-14-svg-mask-example-2.markdown

 thumb: "/images/92f096e0fa2c0950a1543b76f82e4154.jpg"
 ---

-Today is St Valentine's day.
-I've painted a heart.
-This example consists of one mask, two paths and a couple of lines of javascript to start the action.
+Today is St. Valentine's day.
+So I've painted a heart.
+One mask, two paths and a couple of lines of javascript to start the action.

-{% include codepen.html hash="vdJVNd" height="340" %}
+{% include codepen.html hash="vdJVNd" %}